-Minimalist Traveler: What’s the hardest thing to give up?
+Minimalist Traveler: Hardest thing to give up?

 A: There isn’t one item that’s the hardest to give up as a minimalist traveler; rather it’s the idea that you need so much stuff to travel successfully.
 Letting go of that mindset can be difficult, but it will allow you to travel with so much more freedom.
 Let’s take a deeper look at what this means.